Small changes can yield big results, and the fastest way to achieve them is through A/B testing.

 We’ll explore additional examples later.

-3. Test One Variable at a Time
+3. Test one variable at a time

-4. Analyze the Results
+4. Analyze the results

 After running the test, evaluate the results.
 Use relevant metrics such as click-through rates, average view duration, and conversions.

 Now that you know how to structure an A/B test, it’s time to implement the strategy.
-Below are some ideas to test with your videos and improve results.

-1. Different Videos
+1. Different videos versions

 3. Static Video vs. Autoplay Video